University-Wide Policies and Resources for Students

 If a student discusses or discloses an instance of sexual assault, sex discrimination, sexual harassment, dating violence, domestic violence or stalking, or if a faculty member otherwise observes or becomes aware of such an allegation, the faculty member will keep the information as private as possible, but as a faculty member of Washington University, they are required to immediately report it to the Department Chair, Dean, or to Ms. Cynthia Copeland, the Associate Title IX Coordinator, at (314) 935-3411, firstname.lastname@example.org.
 Additionally, you can report incidents or complaints to the Office of Student Conduct and Community Standards or by contacting WUPD at (314) 935-5555 or your local law enforcement agency.
 See: Title IX.

 Washington University in St. Louis supports the rights of enrolled students to a full and equal educational opportunity and, in compliance with federal, state, and local requirements, is committed to reasonable accommodations for individuals with documented disabilities.
-Disabled students for whom accommodations may be necessary must be registered with, and provide their faculty official notification through, WUSTL’s Disability Resources (https://students.wustl.edu/disability-resources/).
+Disabled students for whom accommodations may be necessary must be registered with, and provide their instructors official notification through, WUSTL’s Disability Resources (www.disability.wustl.edu).
 Once established, responsibility for disability-related accommodations and access is shared by DR, faculty, and the student.
 Please contact Disability Resources at 314.935.5970 or email@example.com.

 In order to affirm each person’s gender identity and lived experiences, it is important that we ask and check in with others about pronouns.
 This simple effort can make a profound difference in a person’s experience of safety, respect, and support.
 See: https://students.wustl.edu/gender-pronouns-information/ , https://registrar.wustl.edu/student-records/ssn-name-changes/preferred-name/